scott-testit/elastic-demo/README.md

 `curl "http://localhost:9200/shakespeare/_search?pretty&q=line_number:1.1.12"`

-Many attributes can be specified in the body of the request or in query params
+Many attributes can be specified in the body of the request or via query params

 ## Return document by id

+An 'id' field should be returned in results from the previous queries, use one of these ids to find a document by id:

 `curl http://localhost:9200/shakespeare/_doc/34229?pretty`